Best beaches in England

 The North East coast hosts household names of a Great British escape as well untouched hidden gems that lay untouched throughout the year.
 Here are our favourite beaches from Lincolnshire, Northumberland and Yorkshire:

 We’re proud that our two Lincolnshire holiday parks are neighbours with some of the best beaches in England.
-Towards the north of the county, Thorpe Park is only a 10-minute walk from Cleethorpes Beach, and Grimsby’s coastal delights are only a little further when you jump in the car.
+Towards the north of the county, Cleethorpes Beach Holiday Park is only a 10-minute walk from Cleethorpes beach, and Grimsby’s coastal delights are only a little further when you jump in the car.
 At Golden Sands holiday park, a 20-minute stroll takes you onto Mablethorpe’s marvellous beach, and the town is full of amusements, attractions and places to eat on a day out.

 Given the accolade of Best British Seaside Resort by Which!
 In 2021, the area combines historical marvel with contemporary calmness to make it one of the best beaches in England.
 A 25-minute drive gets you there from our Haggerston Castle holiday park.
 Closer to us, there’s the magical Holy Island’s beaches to explore and Spittal Beach within spitting distance of our Berwick Holiday Park.